All Episodes

 As law enforcement learns about this technology, they're adopting it in droves.

-Yeah, no, I I I think you're absolutely right.
+Yeah, I think you're absolutely right.

 So I think this is what's resonating.

-Every time uh law enforcement ends up having to take a life, and you talk about the taser, 50% of the time that doesn't work, which means they then have to resort to their lethal firearm.
+Every time law enforcement ends up having to take a life, and you talk about the taser, 50% of the time that doesn't work, which means they then have to resort to their lethal firearm.

 When they take a life, that city is sued for a wrongful death action.

-Um and there's you know, a seven million, ten million dollar judgment.
+And there's, you know, a $7 million, $10 million judgment.

-So it is really in the uh best interest of these law enforcement agencies to use less lethal force when they can and to resort to lethal force when they must.
+So it is really in the best interest of these law enforcement agencies to use less lethal force when they can and to resort to lethal force when they must.

 Look for the less lethal option first.

-Uh it is part of my everyday personal safety and security strategies, and uh, we're always honored to have you on the program.
+And we're always honored to have you on the program.

-Brian uh Gans, thank you so much.
+Brian Gantz, thank you so much.

 Thank you.